acleyfilho/codama/README.md

 # codama
-CODAMA Tech is a group of awesome coder makers.
+CODAMA Tecnologia is a group of awesome code makers.